learn-co-students/flatiron-bnb-methods-v-000/README.md

 #### Validations

   * Should have a description, rating and reservation
-  * Reviews should only be created on reservations that exist and haven't happened yet.
+  * Reviews should only be created on reservations that exist and have already happened.

 ## Resources